LM-UCSD/Group5_Capstone_WI25/README.md

             The sample_n value in the third code block samples 5% of the data.
 Modify this value to influence processing time if needed.
         Processing Time:
-            Due to the large dataset, this notebook takes about 3 hours to run on our local machines.
+            Due to the large dataset, this notebook took 3 or more hours to run on our local machines.
 Please be patient or adjust sample_n accordingly.
         Reproducibility:
             We use a random state of 20, so the results should be exactly reproducible.
 You can verify this by comparing the